fabric8io/fabric8/examples/secure-rest/README.md

 Build and Deploy the Quickstart
 -------------------------

-1. Make sure you have once launched the build from `quickstarts` root by running `mvn clean install` in `quickstarts` folder
-* Change your working directory to `quckstarts/rest` directory.
+1. Change your working directory to `secure-rest` directory.
 * Run `mvn clean install` to build the quickstart.
 * Verify `etc/users.properties` from the JBoss Fuse installation contains the following 'admin' user configured: `admin=admin,admin` (it is commented by default)
 * Start JBoss Fuse 6 by running bin/fuse (on Linux) or bin\fuse.bat (on Windows).